-- If the client supplies unsupported values for other attributes, or unsupported attributes, the Printer returns the status code defined in section 3.1.7 on Unsupported Attributes.
-Issue 18 - 1074 3.1.6.2 "status-message" (text(255)) - The OPTIONAL "status-message" operation attribute provides a short textual description of the status of the operation.
-The "status-message" attribute's syntax is "text(255)", so the maximum length is 255 octets (see section 4.1.1).
+If the client supplies unsupported values for other attributes, or unsupported attributes, the Printer returns 1085 the status code defined in section 3.1.7 on Unsupported Attributes.
+1086 code.
+The OPTIONAL "status-message" operation attribute provides a short textual description of the status 1088 of the operation.
+The "status-message" attribute's syntax is "text(255)", so the maximum length is 255 1089 octets (see section 4.1.1).
 The status message is intended for the human end user.
-If a response does include a "status-message" attribute, an IPP client NEED NOT examine or display the messages, however it SHOULD do so in some implementation specific manner.
-The "status-message" is especially useful for a later version of a Printer object to return as supplemental information for the human user to accompany a status code that an earlier version of a client might not understand.
+If a response does 1090 include a "status-"text(255)".
+A clientmessage" attribute, an IPP client NEED NOT examine or display the 1091 messages, however it SHOULD do so in some implementation specific manner.
+The "status-message" is 1092 especially useful for a later version of a Printer object to return as supplemental information for the human 1093 user to accompany a status code that an earlier of IPP SHOULD convert status code values into any 1094 localized message that has semantic meaning to the end user version of a client might not understand.
+1095

+1087 3.1.6.2 "status-message" (text(255))

-- If the Printer object supports the "status-message" operation attribute, the Printer object MUST be able to generate this message in any of the natural languages identified by the Printer object's "generated-natural-language-supported" attribute (see the "attributes-natural-language" operation attribute specified in section 3.1.4.1.
-Section 13 suggests the text for the status message returned by the Printer for use with the English natural language. - As described in section 3.1.4.1 for any returned 'text' attribute, if there is a choice for generating this message, the Printer object uses the natural language indicated by the value of the "attributes-natural-language" in the client request if supported, otherwise the Printer object uses the value in the Printer object's own "natural-language-configured" attribute. - If the Printer object supports the "status-message" operation attribute, it SHOULD use the REQUIRED 'utf-8' charset to return a status message for the following error status codes (see section 13): 'client-error-bad-request', 'client-error-charset-not-supported', 'server-error-internal-error', 'server-error-operation-not-supported', and 'server-error-version-not-supported'.
-In this case, it MUST set the value of the "attributes-charset" operation attribute to 'utf-8' in the error response. - 1096 3.1.6.3 "detailed-status-message" (text(MAX)) Issue 35 - The OPTIONAL "detailed-status-message" operation attribute provides additional more detailed technical and implementation-specific information about the operation.
+If the Printer object supports the "status-message" operation attribute, the Printer object MUST be able to generate this message in any of the natural languages identified by the Printer object's "generated-natural-language-supported" attribute (see the "attributes-natural-language" operation attribute specified in section 3.1.4.1).
+Section 13 suggests the text for the status message returned by the Printer for use with the English natural language.

+As described in section 3.1.4.1 for any returned 'text' attribute, if there is a choice for generating this message, the Printer object uses the natural language indicated by the value of the "attributes-natural-language" in the client request if supported, otherwise the Printer object uses the value in the Printer object's own "natural-language-configured" attribute.

+If the Printer object supports the "status-message" operation attribute, it SHOULD use the REQUIRED 'utf8' charset to return a status message for the following error status codes (see section 13): 'client-error-badrequest', 'client-error-charset-not-supported', 'server-error-internal-error', 'server-'server-error-operation-notsupported', and 'server-error-version-not-supported'.
+In this case, it MUST set the value of the "attributescharset" operation attribute to 'utf-8' in the error response.

+1110 3.1.6.3 "detailed-status-message" (text(MAX))

+The OPTIONAL "detailed-status-message" operation attribute provides additional more detailed technical and implementation-specific information about the operation.
 The "detailed-status-message" attribute's syntax is "text(MAX)", so the maximum length is 1023 octets (see section 4.1.1).
 If the Printer objects supports the "detailed-status-message" operation attribute, neither the Printer nor the client localizes the message, since it is intended for use by the system administrator or other experienced technical persons.